0xpolarzero/chainlink-fall-2022-hackathon/README.md

    → Emit an event `contractValidated` that will be caught by the UI to update the page → Maybe generate a hash will the content of all the signatures (+ the URI of the PDF) → Nobody can't do anything else with the contract.

-Either:

-1. Everything is just signed, and the owner pays for gas only when validating the contract -> needs to use Chainlink for Twitter verification
-2. It gets paid with a relayer using Chainlink & Twitter verification can be done using a third party
-3. Chainlink is just used for price feeds

 ### Signing & verifying (for meta transactions)